 This article describes a study conducted in 2005.
-The full text of the study appears in Beneficial Effects of Reading Aloud.
+The full text of the study appears in Beneficial Effects of Reading Aloud, and referenced in the introduction to Nintendo’s Brain Age: Train Your Brain in Minutes a Day.

 READING ALOUD FLUENTLY in native or foreign languages and doing mathematical calculations quickly are extremely important for the development of the brain, according to a university study on human brains.